 They can follow Woronoff and Tarr’s lead and turn the whole thing over to a one-stop wedding planner like Spencer’s.
 Or they can go to a plugged-in wedding planner such as Gregory Goodman.

-Goodman owns My Little Bridal Boutique and is a founder of Weddings Warriors, a network of valley wedding vendors.
+Goodman is a founder of Weddings Warriors, a network of valley wedding vendors.
 The Warriors give couples direct access to venues, clothiers, stylists, caterers, bakers, music, venues and more in Greater Palm Springs.
 Of course, Goodman can supply flowers through his very own My Little Flower Shop.

 The process can be simplified even more when couples choose an officiant to perform the ceremony who also is a wedding planner.
 An officiant/planner such as Cadieux can customize the affair.